canonical/vanilla-framework/templates/docs/migration-guide-to-v3.md

 In Vanilla 2.0 buttons on smallest screens (below `$breakpoint-x-small`) were extended to full 100% width.
 This was causing issues on some layouts and with some utilities, so is no longer part of Vanilla 3.0.
 If your project has any custom code that was needed because of full width buttons you may need to update or remove it.

-### "Active" button state have been renamed to "processing"
+### "Active" button state has been renamed to "processing"

 The state initially implemented as "active" via `is-active` class name on the buttons has been renamed to `is-processing` to avoid confusion with native active state of the interactive elements.
 If you use `is-active` class on any buttons (to keep them opaque even when disabled) you need to change the class name to `is-processing`.